What Is Ménière Disease?

 Rotational vertigo

-Episodes of intense vertigo lasting 20 minutes to 12 hours (typically 2-4 hours).
-Accompanied by nausea, vomiting, and functional disability during the attack.
+Intense vertigo episodes lasting 20 minutes to 12 hours (typically 2-4 hours), with nausea, vomiting, and functional disability during the attack.

 - 02